huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 <br>

-let's run an ad-hoc command against the hosts we just added
+Let's run an ad-hoc command against the hosts we just added

 ```
 ansible all -c network_cli -m ping